Art & Design | Buy and Sell

 This is a VERY COMMON and yet very difficult question to answer.
 There is not a specific way to measure “hardness” as is it very relative to the person, however what I can say with confidence is that they are not looking for professionals.
 If you were a professional, then you wouldn’t need to come into our program!
 So it’s ok if you are not an expert yet.

-A method I utilized was looking at other universities and their examples of student portfolios.
+A method I utilized was to look at other university’s examples of student portfolios.
 For instance, if you want to go into Industrial Design, here are some examples from Carleton University.
-This by no means means you should copy them, or compare your work to them (as most of these are advanced portfolios) but just use them as references on how to showcase your work.
+This is not to suggest that you should copy them, or compare your work to them (as most of these are more advanced portfolios) but are just to be used as references on how to showcase your work.
 In a similar manner you can also take a look at portfolios that reflect ideal VCD practices and see how you can incorporate those into your own work.

 Here are the portfolio guidelines regarding the UofA.